VPN Infrastructure Exposed

 Before examining hosting infrastructure, the provider list itself reveals consolidation.
 Of the 11 largest providers:

-- Kape Technologies (Israel/UK) owns ExpressVPN, CyberGhost, and Private Internet Access.
+- Kape Technologies (Israel/UK) owns ExpressVPN, CyberGhost, Private Internet Access, and ZenMate.
 Combined: 663 blocks.
+Also owns VPN review sites vpnMentor, Wizcase, and Safety Detectives.

-Five parent companies control 8 of the 11 "independent" VPN brands analyzed.
+Five parent companies control 8 of the 11 major VPN brands analyzed, plus numerous additional brands not in our dataset.
 Only Proton VPN, Mullvad, and Windscribe operate under independent ownership.
+Four of the five parent companies also own publications that review VPN products.

 The Hosting Concentration